it's a game

 I mean it likely already is in regards to Shithub projects, it's why it can even spit out reasonably have decent code in the first place.

-The issue is even with something like TempleOS it is well beyond the memory limits of all current LLMs, it'd need to be done piecemeal meaning you introduce the chances of huge bugs if you aren't actually verifying shit works properly. (which our fellow notRomanian friend above would do, like a retard)
+The issue is even with something like TempleOS it is well beyond the memory limits of all current LLMs, it'd need to be done piecemeal meaning you introduce the chances of huge bugs if you aren't actually verifying shit works properly. (which our fellow notRomanian friend above would do, like a moron)

 You could maybe get away with basic CLI based OSes, which are fairly easy to make.